Tax information, hints and news. Exclusive for overseas property investors and owners.

 What information do I need to supply for you to prepare my tax returns?

-To prepare your Spanish tax return we will need:
+To prepare your Spanish property tax return we will need:

 1. NIE of each owner of your property